arteymix/kohana-makefile/README.md

 ln -s modules/makefile/Makefile Makefile
 ```

-Once installed, you can extend it by defining a makefile in
+Once installed, you can extend it by defining a Makefile in
 `application/Makefile`:
 ```make
 CACHE += modules/twig/cache